 Changing the timing and duration of reionization and its associated heat injection will manifest as changes in the evolution of the parameters governing the thermal state of the IGM.
 In Figure~\ref{fig:thermalhistory} we present the resulting thermal histories for all of these simulations.
 The upper panel shows the evolution of temperature $T(\Deltaopt)$ at the `optimal' overdensity $\Deltaopt$ probed by curvature measurements of the \lyalpha{} forest \citep[see][]{Becker:2011,Boera:2014}, where we calculate the optimal density at each redshift using the functional form of $\Deltaopt(z)$ given by \citet{Becker:2011}.
-The evolution of thermal parameters, $\gamma$ and $T_{0}$, governing the density-temperature relation, are shown in the second and third panel from the top, determined by fitting the distribution of densities and temperatures in the simulation following the linear least squares method described in \citet{Lukic:2015}\footnote{ Changing the thresholds used to do the fit within reasonable IGM densities produce differences just at a few per cent level \citep[see][for similar conclusions]{Lukic:2015} and in any case it does not affect the conclusions presented in this work.
-We also found no relevant effects in the main results of this paper if we employed a different fitting approach as the one used in \citet{Puchwein:2015}.}.
+The evolution of thermal parameters, $\gamma$ and $T_{0}$, governing the density-temperature relation, are shown in the second and third panel from the top, determined by fitting the distribution of densities and temperatures in the simulation following the linear least-squares method described in \citet{Lukic:2015}\footnote{ Changing the thresholds used to do the fit within reasonable IGM densities produces differences just at a few percent level \citep[see][for similar conclusions]{Lukic:2015} and in any case it does not affect the conclusions presented in this work.
+We also found no relevant effects in the main results of this paper when we employed the fitting approach used in \citet{Puchwein:2015}.}.

-The evolution of the pressure smoothing scale, $\lj$, with redshift is shown in the bottom panel.
-To characterize the pressure smoothing scale in all our simulations we have followed the approach described by \citet{Kulkarni:2015}.
+The evolution of the pressure-smoothing scale, $\lj$, with redshift is shown in the bottom panel.
+To characterize the pressure-smoothing scale in all our simulations we have followed the approach described by \citet{Kulkarni:2015}.
 These authors define a pseudo real-space \lyalpha{} flux field, which is the same as the true \lyalpha{} forest flux, but without redshift space effects such as peculiar velocities and thermal Doppler broadening.
-This field naturally suppresses the dense gas that would otherwise dominate the baryon power spectrum, making it robust against the poorly understood physics of galaxy formation and revealing the pressure smoothing in the diffuse IGM.
+This field naturally suppresses the dense gas that would otherwise dominate the baryon power spectrum, making it robust against the poorly understood physics of galaxy formation and revealing the pressure-smoothing in the diffuse IGM.